hku-mars/FAST_LIO/README.md

 Step C: Run LiDAR's ros driver or play rosbag.

-*Remarks:*
-- We will produce some velodyne datasets which is already transfered to Rosbags, please wait for a while.

 ### 3.4 PCD file save

 Set ``` pcd_save_enable ``` in launchfile to ``` 1 ```.
 All the scans (in global frame) will be accumulated and saved to the file ``` FAST_LIO/PCD/scans.pcd ``` after the FAST-LIO is terminated. ```pcl_viewer scans.pcd``` can visualize the point clouds.